 The process of leaving the EU could take up to and over two years, so there is no urgent need to apply for an Irish passport.
 During the two-year negotiation period, British passport holders will continue to enjoy freedom of movement throughout Europe.
 However, if you would like to ensure you are still able to live and work throughout Europe regardless of the outcome of the Brexit negotiations, you may wish to apply for an Irish passport now.

 If you are of Irish heritage, you may be eligible for an Irish passport regardless of where you currently reside.
-If you were born outside of Ireland but either of your parents are Irish citizens then you are entitled to Irish citizenship and an Irish passport under Irish law.
-It doesn’t matter where you currently reside, it only matters than one of both of your parents were born in Ireland and can prove their Irish citizenship.
+If you were born outside of Ireland but either of your parents are Irish citizens then you are entitled to Irish Citizenship and an Irish passport under Irish law.
+No matter where you currently reside, you are eligible if one or both of your parents were born in Ireland and can prove their Irish Citizenship.

-You could also qualify if one or both of your parents obtained Irish citizenship through Naturalisation of Foreign Birth Registration before you were born.
-Irish citizenship is passed to the next generation provided your parent was an Irish citizen before you were born.
-If you’d like to know more about getting your Irish passport, get in touch with our team today.
+You could also qualify if one or both of your parents obtained Irish Citizenship through Naturalisation of Foreign Birth Registration before you were born.
+Irish Citizenship is passed to the next generation provided your parent was an Irish citizen before you were born.

 First-time applications will take longer than renewals because of the extra security checks, so you should allow up to eight weeks to get your passport.
 There is likely to be a surge in demand at the Irish passport office following the UK’s exit from the EU, so Irish citizens hoping to renew their passports should also allow plenty of time and avoid sending their passport for renewal within eight weeks of travelling.